marksmango-0/Stardew-Mod-Recommendations/README.md

 +	[Fast Animations](https://www.nexusmods.com/stardewvalley/mods/1089) - speeds up eating, drinking, geode breaking, and other animations
 +	[Friends Forever](https://www.nexusmods.com/stardewvalley/mods/1738) - eliminates heart level decay with NPCs and animals (configurable)
 +	[Fish Info](https://www.nexusmods.com/stardewvalley/mods/5452) - shows more information in the fish catalog
++	Line Sprinklers - adds sprinklers that spray in a straight line (craftable from the vanilla sprinklers)
 + [Pony Weight Loss Program](https://www.nexusmods.com/stardewvalley/mods/1232) -  shrinks the hitbox of your horse to fit in 1-wide spaces
 + [Prepare for New Day](https://www.nexusmods.com/stardewvalley/mods/7638) - pauses time until you first leave your house, and inside the house after 1:00 AM (handy for long-loading heavily modded games)
 + [Rented Tools]() - gives the option to rent basic-level tools from Clint while he upgrades yours